 Buying a home is a big step and it's easy to be daunted by the large sums of money involved.
 With careful research of state and local government grants and concessions, some first home buyers may be eligible for assistance provided that certain conditions are met, for instance, new home owner grant recipients in NSW need to live in the home for a period of time, therefore these people can’t also be ‘rentvestors’ at the same time.

 Tip 5: Interest only home loans

-Fixed Interest mortgages with interest only repayments are becoming a ubiquitous form of loan.
-Basically, this type of mortgage allows you to make interest only payments over a set period of time, then converting to interest and principal repayments for the remainder of the loan term.
+Fixed Interest mortgages with interest-only repayments are becoming a ubiquitous form of a loan.
+Basically, this type of mortgage allows you to make interest-only payments over a set period of time, then converting to interest and principal repayments for the remainder of the loan term.